odoo/documentation/content/applications/productivity/documents.rst

 Add a link
 ~~~~~~~~~~

-To add a link to your documents dashboard, click on :guilabel:`Add a Link`, enter the
+To add a link to your documents dashboard, click :guilabel:`Add a Link`, enter the :guilabel:`URL`,
-:guilabel:`URL`, and :guilabel:`Name` it.
+and :guilabel:`Name` it.

 Share
 ~~~~~